Ant-Inspired Density Estimation via Random Walks: Applications

 Walks are first run for a `burn-in period' so that their locations are distributed approximately by the stable distribution of the network.
 The walks are then halted, and the number of collisions in this final round are counted.
 The collision count gives an estimate of the walks' density.
 Since the number of walks is known, this yields an estimate for network size.

-\ifpodc In our full paper, using the techniques we develop for density estimation analysis, we show that ant-inspired algorithms can give runtime improvements over this method.
+We show that ant-inspired algorithms can give runtime improvements over this method.
 After burn-in, instead of halting the walks immediately, we run them for \emph{multiple rounds}, recording encounter rates as in Algorithm \ref{random_walk_sampling}.
 This allows the use of fewer walks, decreasing total burn-in cost, and giving faster runtimes when mixing time is relatively slow, as is common in social network graphs \cite{mohaisen2010measuring}.

-Letting $M$ be the burn-in time, $|V|$ the number of nodes, $\ol \deg$ the average node degree, $\deg_{\min}$ the minimum degree, $n$ the number of walks, and $t$ the walk length after burn-in, we obtain a $(1\pm \epsilon)$ approximation to $|V|$ with probability $1-\delta$ using $n(M+t)$ link queries as long as:

-where $B(t)$ is a natural generalization of $B(t)$ from Lemma \ref{generalBound} for irregular graphs.
-Roughly, this bound requires $n\sqrt{t}$ to be on order of $\sqrt{|V|}$, significantly smaller than the network size.